SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 The new Beijing flagship at Sanlitun isn't a retail space that gestures toward culture.
 It's a building that understands where it's standing.
 Five stories.
 A rose-pink and terracotta ceramic facade that pulls the warmth of the Forbidden City across a few city blocks and into something entirely contemporary.
 RDAI — the firm that's shaped Hermès spaces for decades — worked alongside Mamou-Mani Architects on this one, and the collaboration shows.
 The building has a point of view.

-Inside, sixteen métiers get room to breathe under natural light — which is the right way to show objects that are meant to be used, not just displayed.
-There's a difference between a store that presents things and a store that makes you want to touch them.
-Hermès has always known which one converts.
+The commitment to natural light inside is the same logic extended inward.
+Sixteen métiers — leather goods, silk, watches, home — each get their own space, their own light, their own reason to exist.
+There's a difference between a store that displays objects and a store that makes you want to touch them.
+Hermès has always known which one actually converts.